 Find a partner!

 We have already said that you must learn the language at your own pace.
 But do not forget that finding a partner is very effective.
 If you have decided to learn Portuguese with an online platform, you may have expanded your vocabulary.
 But this methodology will not prepare you for a fluent conversation.
 This requires a consolidated knowledge and an understanding of the language.
-Try to practice your English with a partner.
+Try to practice your Portuguese with a partner.
 Doing so often will surprise you with your progress.

 If you are an intermediate student of Portuguese (B1 or B2), you must listen to native speakers.
 It is fundamental!
 This can be as simple as turning on the TV or the radio (try using subtitles).
 The words and expressions that are used on television are those that the Portuguese use in their daily lives.